eskutcheon/ManhwaFormatter/README.md

-# Manhwa Image Formatter and Archive Generator
+# ManhwaFormatter: Webtoon Image Formatter and Archive Generator

 ManhwaFormatter is a Python tool for processing vertical webtoon-style comics (like manhwa, manhua, and Korean webcomics) into images which fixes poor crops and cut-off panel content in high-information regions.
 It also allows for the creation of structured document formats such as .cbz, .cbr, and .pdf using these reconstituted images.
-It intelligently resizes, segments, and recomposes webcomic panels for optimized viewing across various platforms — from comic book readers to e-readers and print-ready PDFs.
+It intelligently resizes, segments, and recomposes webtoon panels for optimized viewing across various platforms - from comic book readers to e-readers and print-ready PDFs.

-This started as a simple script for my own use with scraped manhwa that was really poorly formatted.
-I've added to it the last couple days and am currently extending it to more intelligently create paginated images to form pdf and other paginated document types.
+This started as a simple script for my own use with scraped manhwa that were really poorly formatted.
+I've extended the scripts since then to more intelligently create paginated images to form pdf files and other paginated document types.

 ## Features
 - Auto-resize images to a uniform width using the most common value across a folder
   - Skips resizing landscape-oriented title pages or special pages
-- Intelligent vertical segmentation by detecting blank horizontal spaces
+- Intelligent vertical segmentation by detecting blank horizontal regions with low variance
   - Prevents cutting through panels or dialogue bubbles
 - Supports vertical stacking into long-scroll .cbz or .cbr comics
 - New paginated mode for .pdf output optimized for page sizes like Letter or A4